Fort Huachuca

-Fort Huachuca is a United States Army installation in Cochise County in southeast Arizona, approximately 15 mi north of the border with Mexico and at the northern end of the Huachuca Mountains, adjacent to the town of Sierra Vista.
+Fort Huachuca is a United States Army installation in Cochise County in southeast Arizona, about 15 mi north of the border with Mexico and at the northern end of the Huachuca Mountains, adjacent to the town of Sierra Vista.
 Established on 3 March 1877 as Camp Huachuca, the garrison is under the command of the United States Army Installation Management Command.
 From 1913 to 1933, the fort was the base for the "Buffalo Soldiers" of the 10th Cavalry Regiment.
 During the build-up of World War II, the fort had quarters for more than 25,000 male soldiers and hundreds of WACs.
-In the 2010 census, Fort Huachuca had a population of about 6,500 active duty soldiers, 7,400 military family members, and 5,000 civilian employees.
-Fort Huachuca has over 18,000 people on post during weekday work hours.
+In the 2010 census, Fort Huachuca had a population of about 6,500 active-duty soldiers, 7,400 military family members, and 5,000 civilian employees; over 18,000 people are on post during weekday work hours.

-The major tenant units are the United States Army Network Enterprise Technology Command (NETCOM) and the United States Army Intelligence Center.
+The major tenant units are the United States Army Network Enterprise Technology Command and the United States Army Intelligence Center.
 Libby Army Airfield is on post and shares its runway with Sierra Vista Municipal Airport.
-It was an alternate but never used landing location for the Space Shuttle.
+It was an alternate but never-used landing location for the Space Shuttle.
 Fort Huachuca is the headquarters of Army Military Auxiliary Radio System.
-Other units include the Joint Interoperability Test Command, the Information Systems Engineering Command, the Electronic Proving Ground (USAEPG), and the Intelligence and Electronic Warfare Directorate.
+Other units include the Joint Interoperability Test Command, the Information Systems Engineering Command, the Electronic Proving Ground, and the Intelligence and Electronic Warfare Directorate.

 The fort has a radar-equipped aerostat (Tethered Aerostat Radar System), one of a series maintained for the Drug Enforcement Administration (DEA) by Harris Corporation.
 The aerostat is northeast of Garden Canyon and supports the DEA drug interdiction mission by detecting low-flying aircraft attempting to enter the United States from Mexico.
-Fort Huachuca contains the Western Division of the Advanced Airlift Tactics Training Center which is based at the 139th Airlift Wing, Rosecrans Air National Guard Base in Saint Joseph, Missouri.
+Fort Huachuca contains the Western Division of the Advanced Airlift Tactics Training Center, which is based at the 139th Airlift Wing, Rosecrans Air National Guard Base in Saint Joseph, Missouri.